Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 Countless hours have been spent training your mind to maintain focus on concurrent incantations, taxing as the process may be.

 **Manifest power**{ .inl }
-If you attempt to cast a spell that requires Concentration while already Concentrating on an existing spell, you can maintain Concentration on both spells simultaneously.
+If you attempt to cast a spell that requires **:spell-conc: Concentration** while already Concentrating on an existing spell, you can maintain Concentration on both spells simultaneously.
 You must take a **:rsc-a: Magic**{ .rsc } action on each subsequent round on maintaining this Concentration, or lose it for both spells.

 **Burden**{ .inl }
-At the end of each turn where you have two spells you are Concentrating on, you must make a :d20-save: Constitution saving throw (DC equals 10 + both spells' levels combined).
-On a failure, you lose Concentration for both spells.
+At the end of each turn where you have two spells you are **:spell-conc: Concentration** on, you must make a **:d20-save: CON Save**{ .d20 } (`DC 10 + both spells' levels combined`).
+On a failure, you lose **:spell-conc: Concentration** for both spells.
 You can end Concentration on one of your spells during your turn to avoid this save.

-Any time you would be forced to make a Concentration due to taking damage, the DC equals 10 + both spells' levels combined, or half the damage you take, whichever number is higher.
-On fail, you lose Concentration on both spells
+Any time you would be forced to make a **:d20-save: CON Save**{ .d20 } to maintain **:spell-conc: Concentration** due to taking damage, the DC equals 10 + both spells' levels combined, or half the damage you take, whichever number is higher.
+On fail, you lose **:spell-conc: Concentration** on both spells

 ---